Deb A. Davis

 Artist I Professor

 She exhibits photographically-based art, both nationally and internationally.
-Her most recent international exhibit was in collaboration with Michael Petry, titled “Golden Rain.”
-Davis’ work titled “essence,” was incorporated into Petry’s “On the Edge,” at the Eigeroya Lighthouse in Egersundin, Norway.
+Her most recent international exhibit was in Budapest, Hungary.
+She collaborated with Michael Petry for his work titled “Golden Rain.”
+Davis’ work titled “essence,” was incorporated into Petry’s at “On the Edge,” at the Eigeroya Lighthouse in Egersundin, Norway.
 The work is in the collection of the Palm Springs Art Museum.

 First trained as a studio artist, I came to photography in my master’s program at CU, Boulder.
 Never honoring the purity of photography, I have always mixed, combined and blended my work with traditional, artistic approaches, as well as video installation, printmaking, encaustics, and painting.
 I am interested in reinterpreting the photographic image, rendering or embedding my conceptual ideation and multimedia approaches – pushing the boundaries of the image.

 I give myself license to explore ideas based on life's circumstances, interpreted through various photographic and traditional materials.
 My current artistic expressions include: oils on canvas, archival printed photographs, prints, and mixed-media works.
 They all tell the story of my travels, internal and external, coupled with my increasing need for “slowness.”